astrotime/timenomad_app/collections/_documentation/planetary-hour-widget-and-alarm.md

 ## How to configure widgets – geographic location

-Planetary hour calculations depend on **knowledge of current geographic location**, specifically its coordinate expressed as latitude and longitude.
+Planetary hour calculations depend on the **knowledge of current geographic location**, specifically its coordinate expressed as latitude and longitude.
 The widgets need to obtain **user permissions** to access that information.

 Widgets configuration can be accessed through the **Time Nomad application**.